xat/castnow/README.md

 ### reporting bugs/issues

-Please always include the debug output in your issues.
+Please include the debug output in your issues.
 You can enable the debug messages by setting the DEBUG environment variable before running the castnow command like this: `DEBUG=castnow* castnow ./myvideo.mp4`.
 Some problems have already been addressed in our wiki https://github.com/xat/castnow/wiki.